-A debtor's examination is a special proceeding used by judgment creditors to look into ways it can collect a judgment from you, such as using a wage garnishment or attaching funds in a bank account.
-However, many judgment creditors use debtor's exams to pressure you to pay a debt.
+A "debtor's examination" is a special proceeding that judgment creditors use to look into ways it can collect a judgment from you, such as using a wage garnishment or attaching funds in a bank account.
+The purpose is to help the creditor determine how it can collect the judgment if you don't pay up.
+Creditors also use it to pressure you to pay the judgment.

 Be aware, however, that creditors in some states have been known to abuse the debtor's examination; they use it as a means of getting jail sanctions to pressure you to pay.

 If you are served with papers requiring you to appear for a debtor's examination, you can legally avoid it in some of the following ways:

 If you're concerned about a debtor's examination or if you have questions about any aspect of debt collection, consider talking to a qualified attorney.
 Your lawyer can explain both your legal rights and your legal obligations when it comes to dealing with debt.

 Need a lawyer?
 Start here.